 As of December 31, 2016, we had \$4.4 million in cash and cash equivalents.
 At September 30, 2017, we had \$2.5 million in cash and cash equivalents.
 We have had minimal revenue to date, and we have a substantial accumulated deficit, recurring operating losses and negative cash flow.
 For the years ended December 31, 2016 and 2015, we incurred net losses of approximately \$18.0 million and \$14.7 million, respectively, and for the three and nine months ended September 30, 2017 and 2016, we incurred net losses of approximately, \$12.6 million and \$25.9 million, and \$1.0 million and \$9.5 million, respectively, and we expect to continue to incur losses in the last quarter of 2017 and 2018.
 To date, we have funded our operations through a combination of private placements and public offerings of our securities, including convertible notes.
-If we continue to incur losses, and are unable to raise funds by further sales of our securities, we may exhaust our capital resources, and as a result may be unable to complete our clinical trials, product development, regulatory approval process and commercialization of CHEMOSAT and Melphalan/HDS or any other versions of the system, which would result in a complete loss of your investment.
+If we continue to incur losses, we may exhaust our capital resources, and as a result may be unable to complete our clinical trials, product development, regulatory approval process and commercialization of CHEMOSAT and Melphalan/HDS or any other versions of the system.